ronna-s/go-ood/README.md

 We see that:
 1. There are no constructors in Go (since there are no classes), but we can create functions that serve as constructors.
 2. The godoc tool identified our constructor function New and added it under the Maze type.
-3. We have structs, that have fields.
+3. We have structs they can  have fields.
-4. You can define a new type out of anything.
+4. You can define a new type out of any underlying type
-5. Any type can have methods (except primitives)
+5. Any type can have methods (except for primitives)
 6. You can alias to any type
-7. If you want to add methods to primitives, just define a new type.
+7. If you want to add methods to primitives, just define a new type with the desired primitive underlying type
 8. Methods are added to types using Receivers
-9. Methods that can change/mutate a type needs a pointer receiver.
+9. Methods that can change/mutate the value of the type needs a pointer receiver.

 Navigate around to see the travel package, then the robot package and finally the main package in `cmd/maze` That package defines the interface to abstract away our robot.Robot struct.